<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2849132&amp;fmt=gif">

 Best fit: Organizations that already run CrowdStrike Falcon and want identity-based access controls layered onto their endpoint protection platform.
 Strong for stopping credential-based lateral movement.

-How to Evaluate Microsegmentation Solutions
+How to Evaluate Microsegmentation Vendors and Solutions

 The comparison table gives you a starting point.
 But the right choice depends on your environment, your team's capacity, and your security goals.
 We scored these solutions against the criteria that matter most to security architects and CISOs.